 - Does it align with our brand values and customer reality?

-- Does it help us communicate better or simply louder?
+- Does it help us communicate better or louder?

-Today, those questions are still relevant, but the answers are more grounded, measured and human than many initially expected.
+Today, these questions are still relevant, but the answers are more grounded, measured and human than many initially expected.

 Let’s talk 👋